 Of important note, Millburn is also a town of artists.
 Millburn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Millburn’s character.

-A relatively large number of people in Millburn telecommute to their jobs.
-Overall, about 27.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 27.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Millburn is that it can take a long time to commute to work.
-In Millburn, the average commute to work is 39.70 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Millburn’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Millburn, however, the average commute to work is quite long.
+On average, people spend 39.70 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-In Millburn, a lot of people use the train to get to work every day though Millburn is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Millburn has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Millburn, you'll likely find that many of your neighbors like to as well.
 Millburn is one of the more educated communities in America, with a full 88.01% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.